KJmistry/Cpp_programming/mdFiles/operator_overloading.md

 __Assignment Operator:__ called when an already initialized object is assigned a new value from another existing object.
 It does not create a separate memory block.
 It is a bitwise operator.
 A bitwise copy gets created, if the Assignment operator is not overloaded. [obj2 = obj1;]

 __If a class doesn’t contain pointers, then there is no need to write assignment operator and copy constructor.__

+## Default Assignment Operator and References

+__The compiler doesn’t create default assignment operator in the following cases:__

+1. Class has a non-static data member of a const type or a reference type.
+2. Class has a non-static data member of a type that has an inaccessible copy assignment operator.
+3. Class is derived from a base class with an inaccessible copy assignment operator.

+Refer [Example.](../overloading_assignment_operator.cpp)(overloading assignment operator)
+Refer [Example.](../overloading_cout.cpp)(overloading cout operator) Refer [Example.](../overloading_cout.cpp)(overloading array index operator)